Japan downgraded in governance survey for lack of board reform

 On the other hand, the ACGA gave marks for the “more vigorous response” from authorities in the wake of Olympus and other scandals, although it said the fines and other punishments levied in the insider trading cases were too weak and needed to be toughened up.

-The ACGA also noted improvements among individual firms, singling out industrial conglomerate Hitachi Ltd (6501.T) for electing a board of six inside and seven outside directors, with three of the newly elected outside directors being non-Japanese.
+The ACGA also noted improvements among individual firms, singling out industrial conglomerate Hitachi Ltd for electing a board of six inside and seven outside directors, with three of the newly elected outside directors being non-Japanese.
+(Reporting by Nathan Layne; Editing by Michael Perry)